 Opportunities for Advancement

 A counselor can advance from an associate’s degree all the way to a PhD or other doctorate in the counseling field.
 They have the option to become educators who teach future counselors, in both academic and institutional settings.
 Some counselors choose to conduct research in effective counseling techniques, typically in universities or government research offices.
 A counselor might also enter management or supervisory positions, overseeing the training and work of other counselors.
 Expertise and experience in counseling can be incredibly valuable, and there are many potential avenues for advancement depending on the individual’s specialty.

-In May 2013, salaries for counselors ranged from $21,170 to $86,870, according to the Bureau of Labor Statistics.
+Salaries for counselors range from around $21,200 to $86,610 and more, according to the Bureau of Labor Statistics.
 The median salaries of various types of counselor are as follows.